digital-work-lab/open-source-project/docs/syllabus.md

 **Code: Functionality**

-- Implement all required features via a command-line interface (CLI) with input validation.
+- Implement all required features with input validation.
 - Provide unit tests that cover all critical functionality.

 **Code: Quality**